galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > Unlike the 'Linear support vector' classifier (used for classification in the first part of the tutorial) which learned only two attributes,
-> > Gradient boosting regressor learn multiple attributes like 'feature_importances_' (weights for each feature/column),
+> > Gradient boosting regressor learns multiple attributes like 'feature_importances_' (weights for each feature/column),
 > > 'oob_improvement_' (which stores incremental improvements in learning), 'estimators_' (collection of weak learners) and a few more.
 > > These attributes are used to predict the target for a new sample.
 These attributes are stored in the trained model and can be
 > > accessed by reading this file.